Gameknight5249/Gameknight-CTF_Library/inspecthtml-webexplotation.md

 **Writeup Published:** July 19, 2025

 **Directions:**
+Can you get the flag?
+Go to this [website](http://saturn.picoctf.net:51819/) and see what you can discover.

  # Initial Observation:
+  Looks like it's just a website

+  The name suggests that the flag may be in the ["source code"](https://en.wikipedia.org/wiki/Source_code) of the website

+ The hints make me think that I have to use the ["web inspector"](https://wpengine.com/resources/how-to-inspect-a-website/) to view the "source code."

  # Strategy (During the Challenge):
+1. Open the website
+2. Open the "web inspector"
+3. Click on the Sources tab within the "web inspector"
+4. Hopefully, find the flag within it.

  # Tools Used:

+"Web Inspector"

 # Solution (What I Did During the Challenge):
+My strategy was correct:
+1. I opened the website by clicking on the link provided in the directions
+2. I opened the "web inspector"
+3. I opened the Sources tab
+4. I immediately saw the flag within the "source code"

 # Flag:

+The flag is within the "source code" of the website

 # Mistakes I made:

+I did not make any mistakes in this challenge: I knew all of the concepts

 # What I Learned:
+I learned new ways to view the "source code" of a page I learned that flags can be inserted within the "source code" without affecting its functionality.